Optimal treatment assignment rules under capacity constraints: Abstract

 \section{Abstract}

 We study treatment assignment problems under capacity constraints, where a planner aims to maximize social welfare by assigning treatments based on observable covariates.
-Such constraints are common in practice, as treatments are often costly or limited in supply.
-However, they introduce nontrivial challenges for deriving optimal statistical assignment rules because the planner needs to coordinate treatment assignment probabilities across the entire covariate distribution.
+Such constraints, common when treatments are costly or limited in supply, introduce nontrivial challenges for deriving optimal statistical assignment rules because the planner needs to coordinate treatment assignment probabilities across the entire covariate distribution.
 To address these challenges, we reformulate the planner's constrained maximization problem as an \emph{optimal transport} problem, which makes the problem effectively unconstrained.
-We then establish locally asymptotic optimality results of assignment rules using a limits of experiments framework.
+We then establish local asymptotic optimality results of assignment rules using a limits of experiments framework.
 Finally, we illustrate our method with a voucher assignment problem for private secondary school attendance using data from \citet{angrist2006long}.

 {} \textbf{JEL Classification:} C10, C18, C21, C44, C61 \\ \textbf{Keywords:} Treatment assignment, capacity constraints, optimal transport, statistical decision theory, external validity.